Arabian-vACC/library/docs/aerodrome/doha-hamad/gmp.md

     **Controller**: "QTR1, hold position.
 Number 5 for startup, expect pushback at time 15."

 ## 3.7 Runway change procedure
 AIR shall provide ample notice to GMP before changing runway configuration.
-The last departure using the old configuration shall be coordinated between AIR, GMP, GMC and approach/departure.
+The last departure using the old configuration shall be coordinated between AIR, GMP, GMC and APP/DEP.

 Aircraft that have already been cleared to depart using the old configuration shall be re-cleared if they have not already requested pushback.

 ## 3.8 VFR aircraft
-VFR traffic is not allowed at Hamad International Airport.
+VFR traffic is not permitted at Hamad International Airport.
 Pilots intending to fly VFR are advised to operate from Doha International Airport (OTBD) instead.